awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/event.md

 Event analysis are commonly used when analyzing user behaviors, for example:

 - Query on user usage of certain product functions (such as adding favorite, video playback, view live stream, etc.);
-- Compare different group of user's behaviors, such as number of login per different country
+- Compare different group of users' behaviors, such as number of login per different country;
 - Compare different channel's effectiveness, such as sign-up rate per traffic source.

 ## Key concept: